Learn the easiest ways to braid manes with this step-by-step tutorial.

 Here’s how it’s done:

-- Backcomb a small section of hair up close to the scalp.
+- Backcomb a small section of hair up close to the neck.

-- Wrap the remaining hair around the pulling comb near the scalp.
+- Wrap the remaining hair around the pulling comb near the neck.

 - Place your thumb on top of the hair.